NaveedNaseem84/PP3--Hangman-Lite/README.md

 ![loss](readme-images/lost.png)

-Irrespective of a winning or losing, the player has the option to carry on playing, resetting or quitting.
+Irrespective of a winning or losing, the player has the option to carry on playing, resetting, or quitting.

 The option to carry on playing will load a new game with a running total of the games won or lost incrementing respectively:

 ![play again](readme-images/play-again.png)

 The option to reset will restart the game and the running totals for win/lost reset.
 The player is advised of the reset and presented the initial difficulty menu: